horiacristescu/romanian-diacritic-restoration/README.md

 ## How?

 I took a large text corpus and removed the diacritics, then trained a neural network to predict the diacritics back.
-I'm used recurrent neural networks (LSTMs) to learn to reconstruct.
+I used recurrent neural networks (LSTMs) to learn to reconstruct.
 After the neural net makes a prediction, I run a check for obvious mistakes with a large dictionary.

 ## Features:

 To train the network I used both character and word level features.
 The obvious problem is how to align them inside a neural net.
-I chose to mutiply the word embeddings for each letter, thus obtaining an more complex embeddings for characters that takes into account the whole word.
+I chose to multiply the word embeddings for each letter, thus obtaining an more complex embedding for characters that takes into account the whole word.

 I lowercased the text and removed all characters except letters, digits and a few punctuation marks.
-Later, when the model makes predictions, I need to lowercase the input text and then recover the case on the prediction, including the out-of-set characters.
+Later, when the model makes predictions, I lowercase the input text and then recover the case on the prediction, including the out-of-set characters.

 To compute word embeddings I chose to hash words into the range 0..500,000 and then run the word ids through a similarly sized Embedding layer of width 25.
 The char embeddings are based on an Embedding table as well, this time width 100.
-The char and word embeddings learned jointly (end-to-end).
+The char and word embeddings are learned jointly (end-to-end).

-The output should be the correctly diactitised word, but instead I use just the diacritic.
+The output should be the correctly 'diacritised' word, but instead I use just the diacritic.
 I mapped "no diacritics" to 0, "ț", "ș" and "î" to 1 and "ă" to 2.
 Out of set chars are mapped to 3.
 This way I limited the size of the softmax layer and sped up training.

 ## Architecture